trustfractal/did_registry_demo/README.md

 - KYC level

-  There's two lists -- `basic` and `plus` -- corresponding to the [KYC levels](https://docs.developer.fractal.id/kyc-levels).
+  There are two lists -- `basic` and `plus` -- which correspond to the [KYC levels](https://docs.developer.fractal.id/kyc-levels).
 If a user is in one of these two lists, they have passed the KYC checks for that level.

 - Residency

-  There's is a list per country, with the format `residency_XX`, where `XX` is the [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) country code.
+  There's a list per country, with the format `residency_XX`, where `XX` is the [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) country code.
 For example, Spain has the code `es`, and there's a corresponding `residency_es` list.
 If a user is in one of these lists, Fractal has verified they reside in the respective country.

 - Citizenship

-  There's is a list per country, with the format `citizenship_XX`, where `XX` is the [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) country code.
+  There's a list per country, with the format `citizenship_XX`, where `XX` is the [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) country code.
 For example, Italy has the code `it`, and there's a corresponding `citizenship_it` list.
 If a user is in one of these lists, Fractal has verified they are a citizen of the respective country.

 <details>
   <summary>👁 Step-by-step demonstration</summary>